Quick Answer: What Is Self-Employment?

 Self-employment means you are running your own business and paying yourself from your income (“you” here being the self-employed person).
 If you’re already a successful entrepreneur, you may be self-employed.
 This can mean running a big corporation or running a small one, a startup or an established business.
+According to the U.S. Small Business Administration (SBA), small businesses account for 99.9% of all U.S. businesses, most of which are operated by self-employed individuals or very small teams.
 You can also be self-employed even if you are working for someone else or doing some other sort of part-time work.
 Many people enjoy their work as an entrepreneur and so prefer to be self-employed, even if they do not make all of their living from it.

 Pros and Cons of Self-Employment